CarrotyLemons/crtag/README.md

 There is also some additional functionality I want to implement
 - CLI
-- Hashing of files to check for renaming (only works if contents are unchanged)
-- Tag metadata is bundled horizontally as `CRTag.toml` sidecar files
+- Tag metadata is bundled inside a directory as `CRTag.toml` sidecar files
-- Changes made are pushed out to the filesystem (error raised if conflict found)
+- Changes made are pushed out to the filesystem

 CRTag must be run inside a directory that contains a `CRTagDefinitions.toml` which will hold all the tags and aliases.
 The program will attempt to search upwards for these definitions but will error if not found.

-If a file cannot be found it searches for matching names and/or hashes.
-If either or those are found in the search path it suggests the moving of relevant tags.
-Otherwise it continues on and prints that a missing file was encountered.

 All tags can only be ASCII symbols.
+This is not enforced but the program is not guaranteed to work with other character sets.

 # Commands to implement
 ## init